-&lt;sup>4 Applies to lands where communities have legal, customary or user rights to the land.
+4 Applies to lands where communities have legal, customary or user rights to the land.

-&lt;sup>5 Applies to lands where communities have legal, customary or user rights to the land.
+5 Applies to lands where communities have legal, customary or user rights to the land.

-• Maintenance of peat lands: Water tables are managed in existing plantations on peat in order to minimise both the subsidence of the peat and the release of GHG emissions.
-Strategies are employed to progressively restore critical peat land ecosystems, with a preference for replanting on mineral soils, including via 'land swaps'.

-- 1.2.4 Based on the results of the assessment above (1.2.3), peatland restoration strategies that are time-bound and expert reviewed are developed and implemented, including those to replant on mineral soils using 'land swaps'. - 1.2.5 For existing plantings on peat, records show that the water table is maintained (at an average of 50cm (between 40 60cm) below ground surface measured with groundwater piezometer readings, or an average of 60cm (between 50 70cm) below ground surface as measured in water collection drains) through a network of appropriate water control structures e.g. weirs, sandbags, etc. in fields, and water gates at the discharge points of main drains (RSPO Criteria 4.4 and 7.4). - 1.2.6 Where drainability assessments have identified areas unsuitable for oil palm replanting, including the likely GHG emissions associated with continued cultivation, plans should be in place for appropriate rehabilitation or alternative use of such areas.
-If the assessment indicates high risk of GHG emissions, fires, flooding and/or saltwater intrusion, growers cease replanting and implement rehabilitation. - 1.2.7 A report will be made public that includes assessments and maps of all peat lands (of any depth) within the company land bank, critical peat land ecosystems, planted peat lands, and degraded or planted areas identified for peat land restoration.
+- Maintenance of peatlands: Water tables are managed in existing plantations on peat in order to minimise both the subsidence of the peat and the release of greenhouse gas (GHG) emissions.
+Strategies are employed to progressively restore critical peatland ecosystems, with a preference for replanting on mineral soils, including via 'land swaps'. - 1.2.4 Based on the results of the assessment above (1.2.3), peatland restoration strategies that are time-bound and expert reviewed are developed and implemented, including those to replant on mineral soils using 'land swaps'. - 1.2.5 For existing plantings on peat, records show that the water table is maintained (at an average of 50cm (between 40 60 cm) below ground surface measured with groundwater piezometer readings, or an average of 60 cm (between 50 70 cm) below ground surface as measured in water collection drains) through a network of appropriate water control structures e.g. weirs, sandbags, etc. in fields, and water gates at the discharge points of main drains (RSPO Criteria 7.5, 7.7 and 7.8). - 1.2.6 Where drainability assessments have identified areas unsuitable for oil palm replanting, including the likely GHG emissions associated with continued cultivation, plans should be in place for appropriate rehabilitation or alternative use of such areas.
+If the assessment indicates high risk of GHG emissions, fires, flooding and/or saltwater intrusion, growers cease replanting and implement rehabilitation. - 1.2.7 A report will be made public that includes assessments and maps of all peatlands (of any depth) within the company land bank, critical peatland ecosystems, planted peatlands, and degraded or planted areas identified for peatland restoration.

-1.3 Greenhouse gas (GHG) accountability
+1.3 GHG accountability

-Companies shall publicly report on annual GHG emissions from all sources and on the progress towards reaching targeted reductions of non-land use GHG emissions (per ton of CPO).
+Companies shall publicly report on annual GHG emissions from all sources and on the progress towards reaching targeted reductions of non-land use GHG emissions (per tonne of crude palm oil (CPO)).

-- 1.3.1 All sources of GHG emissions, including those related to land use and non-land use activities, are identified and monitored using the RSPO Palm GHG methodology or equivalent. - 1.3.2 Targeted reductions of non-land use related GHG emissions (per ton of CPO) and/or targeted adoption of technologies or techniques which reduce global emissions of CO2eq are defined and documented. - 1.3.3 Annual GHG emissions from all sources and progress towards the targets documented in 1.3.2 are publicly reported.
+- 1.3.1 All sources of GHG emissions, including those related to land use and non-land use activities, are identified and monitored using the RSPO PalmGHG methodology or equivalent.6 - 1.3.2 Targeted reductions of non-land use related GHG emissions (per tonne of CPO) and/or targeted adoption of technologies or techniques which reduce global emissions of CO2eq are defined and documented. - 1.3.3 Annual GHG emissions from all sources and progress towards the targets documented in 1.3.2 are publicly reported.